kiwitcms/Kiwi/docs/source/guide/admin.rst

 Groups
 ~~~~~~

-Nitrate uses groups to manage access to parts of the system.
+KiwiTestPad uses groups to manage access to parts of the system.
 Groups
 have two fields: name and permissions.
 By default there are two groups
 created